 Bus operators in Greater Nottingham, as well as the Robin Hood scheme, already offer discounted travel for those aged 18 and below.
 All operators also offer a student discount for those in education from age 19 upwards.
 There is an aspiration to support 19, 20 and 21 year olds who are not in education to use public transport more frequently.
-Through this BSIP, we will explore with operators how these young bus users can access the discounted prices that those in education enjoy to support the start of their working lives.
-Furthermore, we will explore the possibility of a discounted travel scheme for jobseekers, building on previous schemes delivered through the Robin Hood partnership.
-This would also align Greater Nottingham with the broader county area where there are aspirations to introduce a jobseekers travel scheme.
+Through this BSIP, we will explore with operators how these young bus users can access the discounted prices that those in education enjoy, to support the start of their working lives.
+Furthermore, we are exploring the possibility of a discounted travel scheme for care leavers, building on previous schemes delivered through the Robin Hood partnership to support the corporate parenting responsibility.